 Doc Jacques was initially on the faculty of the School of Engineering & Applied Science from 1998 – 2001; prior to retiring from the Federal government he returned to a teaching position in the School of Engineering on August 15, 2019.
 He officially retired from the US Department of…

-Benjamin Joseph Laugelli researches and teaches about social and ethical aspects of technology and engineering practice.
-His work examines sustainable design values, technology and science fiction, and the LEGO(R) Group's brand identity and practices.
+Ben Laugelli is an associate professor of engineering and society at the University of Virginia.
+His work examines social and ethical aspects of technology and engineering practice with an emphasis on sustainable design values, technology & science fiction, and the LEGO® Group's design values & practices.

-Garrick Louis is Associate Professor of Systems and Information Engineering and Engineering and Society at the University of Virginia.
-He is director of the Small Infrastructure and Development Center and director of Diversity, Equity, and Inclusion in the Department of Systems and Information Engineering.
+Garrick Louis is Professor of Engineering and Societ and Professor of Systems and Information Engineering at the University of Virginia.
+He is director of the Small Infrastructure and Development Center and chairs the Community, Engagement, and Opportunity (CEO) committee in the Department of Systems and Information Engineering.

 Neeley has been on faculty of the School of Engineering & Applied Science since 1979 and might be best described as a English major who found her calling in engineering.
 She is inspired by the potential of technology to promote human flourishing and by an understanding of engineering as a potentially ideal combination of practicality and vision.